6 Strategies for Real ROI from F&B Technology Investments

 4. Balance Quick Wins with Long-Term Value

-With a need for quick wins, projects with fast payback can look very attractive.
+and cost savings can look very attractive.
 But focusing only on quick wins is only half the solution.
 The quick wins allow companies to address immediate problems, while investing in larger systems builds a foundation for long-term solutions.

 Many companies are adopting a “two-speed” approach: